Descriptions of Jefferson’s physical appearance and demeanor

 The legal standards for paternity in the State of Virginia require near certainty: “Parentage between child and man must be established by (i) Scientifically reliable genetic tests which affirm a 98% probability of paternity.”

-With at least eight other candidates for paternity alive at the time, Foster’s results proved at best a 12.5% probability, which is nowhere near the legal standard.
+With at least eight other Jefferson male candidates for paternity alive and nearby Monticello at the time, Foster’s results proved at best a 12.5% probability, which is nowhere near the legal standard.
 Foster failed to meet even the basic standard of proof beyond a reasonable doubt in the State of Virginia, which states: “It is not sufficient to create suspicion or probability of guilt, but the evidence must establish guilt beyond a reasonable doubt.
-It must exclude every reasonable hypothesis except that of guilt.
+It must exclude every reasonable hypothesis except that of guilt.”

 Postscript

-A month after the scientific community had rebuked his findings, in a moment of frankness Foster confessed: “This whole affair has been conducted by amateurs.
+A month after the scientific community had rebuked his findings, in a moment of frankness Foster revealed: “This whole affair has been conducted by amateurs.
 I include myself….”

 I said “Gene, what is it you want?
 Do you want money?”
 He said, “No. I want fame.”
 Well, he just was willing to sacrifice me for his fame.